Skip to content

 edges = nl(particles, None, systems, cutoffs, None)

-Source code in src/kups/core/neighborlist.py
+Source code in src/kups/core/neighborlist/dense.py

 @dataclass